28 April 2010

 When expressing this action, you should always use an active, transitive verb (an action), preferably with a direct object (something or someone to act upon.)
 Don’t state the action as a negative phrase (“not to . . .”); it should always be couched in terms of something to do, not something to avoid doing.
 It’s also inadvisable to phrase the action as a state of being (“to be,” “to become,” “to seem,” and so on)—they aren’t active verbs.
 It’s important to state the action in the strongest form you can devise because a weak or ambiguous expression will lead you into weak choices on stage.
 Many of your other choices will correlate with your action; it permeates your entire character portrayal.
 It’s much more dramatic to make Oedipus want “to bring the murderer to justice” than it would be if all he wants is “to try to find the murderer.”
 (Verbs like ‘to try’ allow the actor to make tentative feints at doing something, then backing off.
 “Well, I tried . . .” is too easy an out.)
 In this, as in much of the rest of this technique, the actor should take note of an assertion of Pablo Picasso: "I do not seek; I find!"
 Seeking is merely a form of “trying to find”: all it takes is one feeble attempt, and you’ve fulfilled your goal.

 (At that first rehearsal, play your MCA.
 Don’t worry about the smaller actions or the meaning of the play for the moment; there’ll be time for that.
 Test the choice you made for the MCA right from the start.
 This will both let you begin to see if the choice is correct and let you start to connect with the other actors and their characters.
-Be prepared, of course, the adjust the action as you learn what the other actors and, especially, the director are doing—remember Martha Graham’s admonition to come on stage to take.)
+Be prepared, of course, to adjust the action as you learn what the other actors and, especially, the director are doing—remember Martha Graham’s admonition to come on stage to take.)

 As an illustration, I decided that Colonel Rall’s MCA is “To gain glory”; “To jump-start my stalled locomotive” (it’s an excellent tactic to connect the “Action” to the “Situation”).
 This translated into individual actions that relate to other characters with whom Rall interacts: